KULeuven-COSIC/Double-Trouble/readme.md

 # Double Trouble

-This repository provides a set of experiments for the paper *Double Trouble: Combined Heterogeneous Attacks on Non-Inclusive Cache Hierarchies* paper, to appear at *USENIX Security 2022*.
+This repository provides a set of experiments for the [paper](https://www.esat.kuleuven.be/cosic/publications/article-3437.pdf) *Double Trouble: Combined Heterogeneous Attacks on Non-Inclusive Cache Hierarchies*, to appear at *USENIX Security 2022*.

 ## Experiments